MalphasWats/hawk/articles/component-layout.markdown

 Now, click and drag to draw a selection box around everything.
 Right-click and find the *Select* sub-menu (I've noticed that it moves around in the context menu, sometimes it's at the top, sometimes halfway down.
 I'm sure there's a reason but I've not worked it out yet.).
 Choose *Filter Selection*.

 This little window allows us to specify specific classes of objects to keep selected.
-We want to move the board outline (and *only* the board outline):
+We want to move the board outline (and *only* the board outline).

 ![Filter Selection][085]

-(Technically you only need the *Board outlines* option.)s
+Notice that both *Board outlines* and *Drawings* is selected here - that's because we have the markings for where we want our screw holes to be, which we'll add later.
+Selecting and moving them together ensures they stay lined up.

 Now you can move the board outline to properly centre the GPIO headers: